ANU-RSES-Education/EMSC-3002/Jupyterbook/Project_Ideas.md

 - Demonstration of diapirism using simple kitchen materials.
 This is akin to the sandbox project only much more messy.
 We never do these kinds of experiments in half-day practicals as they take a lot of setting up and clearing away.
 However, you can imagine making some analogues to lower-crustal flow or salt diapirs using oils, syrup and sand.

+- Design your own experiment for a strength test using common materials at home (e.g., clay) and create / record the stress vs. strain graphs.
+Try different materials that can result in brittle and ductile materials, and conduct experiments using ductile materials with different strain rate.

+- Use cheese (or whatever you regard appropriate) as an analog to understand some fracture fundamentals.
+You can make small cuts (fracture nuclei) in processed cheese food and then apply stresses perpendicular or parallel to the cuts to see how fractures grow.
+How is this experiment different and/or similar to the rock deformation?
+How will various kinds of applied stresses act on pre-existing cracks?

 ## Virtual Mapping  projects